 *Updates are recorded for the project activities within the last month only.

 - Use the verb, object/subject of important high-level activities

 - Use past tense verbs because these are past accomplishments.

 - Do not submit a “journal” of everything you and your team did (such as “conducted team meeting”, or “worked on the project”).
 There is a spacing constraint.
 If the data is too long, you risk not being able to read all your project activities listed in the status report.
 In general, try not to use pronouns or personal names.

 - List each activity starting with a bullet.

 - In the Accomplishments section, you will always show the past 30 days of project activities.

 What Type of Reports Fits Your Business?

-You will get the most out of your PPM if you have an eye on the reports you desire to form the very beginning.
+You will get the most out of your PPM if you have an eye on the reports you desire from the very beginning.
 These days, IT allows us to present reports quickly on the screen, both in color and in the desired level of detail.
 However, the question of which reports are useful always requires a very individual answer.
 The figure below provides an overview.
 It shows which reports make sense across the hierarchies.
-Naturally, this depends on your company’s:
+Naturally, this depends on your company: